scuzzydude/asimov/asimov.md

 "Wipe?
 What the hell are you talking about?"

-Stinky Fingers realized he was dealing with somebody basic innovation had left behind, made a game time adjustment to his plan.
+Stinky Fingers realized he was dealing with somebody basic innovation had left behind.
+He made a game time adjustment to his plan.

 "What I ate \-\-- was \-\-- was so delicious, and it's something I can smell again for the first time in years, and I smell a lot of it," Stinky Fingers shouted.
 "And now Dog Turd has a hunger, a vicious hunger."